 Q: What side of the road does Taiwan drive on?

 A: The right side.

 Q: What is the best way to get around Taiwan?

-A: I personally think the best way to get around is by Scooter, but bicycle, bus, MRT, and train are also very convenient and reliable.
-Travelling by car is difficult because there are narrow streets, many scooters, and limited parking.
+A: I personally think the best way to get around is by Scooter, but bicycles, bus, MRT, and train are also very convenient and reliable.
+Traveling by car is difficult because there are narrow streets, many scooters, and limited parking.